Tushar-Gupta/Wallpapy/README.md

 </li>
 </ul>

-After going through the steps above, you can simply run the script by opening commandline in the Wallpapy directory and typing in:
+After going through the steps above, you can simply clone the rep and run the script by opening commandline in the Wallpapy directory and typing in:

   python Wallpapy.py